Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/literacy-and-upgrading/content.md

 - July 2–28, 2025, Monday – Friday at 8:30am–3:00pm (online or in-person to be determined)

 ##### Registration:
 - Must complete online Guidance Intake Form (Monday to Friday) to enroll.
-Transcript or credit counselling summary from last high school required.
+Transcript or credit counselling summary from last high school required
 - Secondary School Credit Day Class registration generally starts 3 weeks before the start of each term.
-New term every 2 months.
+New term every 2 months
 - Correspondence, Credits@Work and PLAR registration ongoing during Guidance hours of operation
 - Summer School and Language Credit registration begins in February
 #### Where: